jayprophit/knowledge-base/docs/ai/emotional_intelligence/SELF_AWARENESS.md

         self.reflection_depth = 2  # Default depth of reflection

     def reflect(self, topic, depth=None):
-        """Engage in reflective thinking about a topic.""" if depth is None:
+        """Engage in reflective thinking about a topic."""" if depth is None:
             depth = self.reflection_depth